bradjd1/favorite-team-express-api-bknd/README.md

 - Set up user routes
 - Set up authorization
 - When you choose to delete a team which has players, the application could delete all the players for you, then delete the team.
+- Add update capability to the teams and players pages so you don't have to delete and re-create to change/update information
 - Add a Player detail page
 - The original intent was to capture your favorite baseball teams and their players.
 It could be used to capture your favorite teams from other sports as well.